'Denying the known truth' leads to absurdity, spiritual and mental blindness

 Wherefore, God gave them up to the desires of their heart, unto uncleanness: to dishonour their own bodies among themselves.
 Who changed the truth of God into a lie and worshipped and served the creature rather than the Creator, who is blessed for ever.
 Amen.

-The further punishment for this resistance to the truth, perseverance in blindness and consequent idolatry is quite horrible.
+The further punishments for this resistance to the truth, perseverance in blindness and consequent idolatry are quite horrible.

 For this cause, God delivered them up to shameful affections.
 For their women have changed the natural use into that use which is against nature.
 And, in like manner, the men also, leaving the natural use of the women, have burned in their lusts, one towards another: men with men, working that which is filthy and receiving in themselves the recompense which was due to their error.